-Our multidisciplinary team treats cancers of the colon (the longest part of the large intestine) and rectum.
+Our team treats cancers of the colon (the longest part of the large intestine) and rectum.
 Together, the diseases are called colorectal cancers.
 It's believed that the majority of colorectal cancers develop in polyps known as adenomas.
 Some of these polyps become tumors.

 Your Treatment Plan